 Paris is a beautiful and awe-inspiring city.
 While most of your time spent will surely be spent wandering the quaint cobblestone streets and taking in the beauty from street level, there are several epics places to gain an enchanting view of the entire city from above.
 Read on to discover our top seven choices for the best views in Paris.

+While the information in this blog is free, we also sell tours at very reasonable prices.
 Among other Paris Tours, we arrange a Seine River Cruise and visit the Eiffel Tower at night.
 Sip champagne as you cruise down the Seine and take in all the best sights of the city.
 Then, skip the line at the Eiffel Tower and go to the top to check out the magical views.

 1. Eiffel Tower